uchicago-library/Re-Feed/README.md

     return feed, 200, {'Content-Type': 'application/rss+xml'}
 ```

-The example above shows how you could add a `foobar` field to the default `FeedEntry` model and make the `link` field optional.
-We then add a `fetch_rss_feed` function that would populate the `foobar` entry with the title of the feed item we're importing and remove the default html escaping on the title field.
+The examples above shows how you could add a `foobar` field to the default `AbstractFeedEntry` model and make the `link` field optional.
+We could then add a `fetch_rss_feed` function that would populate the `foobar` entry with the title of the feed item we're importing and remove the default html escaping on the title field.
 Lastly we write a `get_custom_feed_atom` function that adds the `foobar` field to the feed we generate.
 This feed is available at http://127.0.0.1:5000/get_custom_feed_atom.
 The new feed will have tags if we add them in the admin interface and it will have a `foobar` field on every item.
 Link fields will be optional.

-SQLAlchemy doesn't allow us to extend data models nicely, so in some cases you might need to re-define and nullify fields that are in the original model (as in the example above).
-Hopefully this can be improved in the future.

 ## Running in dev mode
 ```